chiseanchang0727/Projects/Data_Analysis_project.md

-## What's the probelm in strengthing in system A?
+## What's the probelm in strengthening the system A?

 - I want to know:
     1. how many users who can access to system A knows the system